ulisesbocchio/jasypt-spring-boot/README.md

 ```properties
 	secret.property=ENC(nrmZtkF7T0kjG/VodDvBw93Ct8EgjCA+)
 ```
-Now when you do `environment.getProperty("secret.property")` or use `@Value("${secret.property}")` what you get is the decrypted version of secret.property.
+Now when you do `environment.getProperty("secret.property")` or use `@Value("${secret.property}")` what you get is the decrypted version of `secret.property`.<br/>
+When using METHOD 3 (`@EncryptablePropertySource`) then you can access the encrypted properties the same way, the only difference is that you must put the properties in the resource that was declared within the `@EncryptablePropertySource` annotation so that the properties can be decrypted properly.

 ## Encryption Configuration
-If no custom StringEncryptor is found in the Spring Context, one is created automatically that can be configured through the following properties (System, properties file, command line arguments, environment variable, etc.):
+Jasypt uses an `StringEncryptor` to decrypt properties.
+For all 3 methods, if no custom `StringEncryptor` is found in the Spring Context, one is created automatically that can be configured through the following properties (System, properties file, command line arguments, environment variable, etc.):

 <table border="1">
       <tr>